 SF Shakespeare Festival is putting on an exciting performance of Pericles: Prince of Tyre.

 San Francisco Shakespeare Festival has put on a series of free performances of Pericles: Prince of Tyre, of which Episodes 1-3 were streamed online.
 You can watch recaps or the full episodes here.
-Starting Sunday, September 18, they will perform Episode 4, “This Great Miracle,” which is the first in-person performance in months!
+Throughout September, they will perform Episode 4, “This Great Miracle.”
 It is directed by Carla Pantoja.

 Jerry Garcia Amphitheater (McLaren Park in San Francisco):